Hiren879/Fruit-Trade-Demo/README.md

 ### Functionality :

 1. Multiple fruits can be traded
-2. Enough validations provided to prevent bad input
+2. Validations provided to prevent bad input
 3. Proper messages are communicated in case of any issue/errors
 4. Simple and better interaction with Trade Engine via CMD
 5. Profit for specific fruit can be fetched using command :: PROFIT FRUIT_NAME
-6. User can not directly get profit before making any BUY-SELL trades.

 ### Validations added :